 - Don’t download unverified files, documents, attachments or apps.
 Don’t click on unknown links, ads, sites and so on.

 We hope this article was useful for you.
-If you have any questions, feel free to contact our IT-specialists.
+If you have any questions, feel free to contact our website development services company.